Family adventure in Borneo & Myanmar

 The young orphans are kept fenced off while they learn life skills, whereas older ones wander around the reserve freely.
 For us, the highlight was the Sun Bear Rehabilitation Centre within the complex, showing these critically endangered and rarely seen bears.

-For our journey from Borneo to Burma, Audley had arranged a number of flights via Kuala Lumpur and Bangkok, ending up at Ranong on the Thai/ Burma border.
+For our journey from Borneo to Myanmar, Audley had arranged a number of flights via Kuala Lumpur and Bangkok, ending up at Ranong on the Thai/Myanmar border.
 The transfer to our yacht was fun, going from Ranong, a bustling Thai border town, in a longtail boat directly to the yacht moored at Kawthaung.

 We stayed on the 15 m (50 ft) catamaran SY Meltemi for our five-night Mergui Archipelago exploration.
 The Dutch captain, Roland, promised us from the start that there would 'always be more' and he did not disappoint as the six days went by.